October 25, 2024 4 min read

 Waxing

 Applying wax to leather adds an external waterproof layer, making it one of the most effective home treatments.
 Products like beeswax cream provide a protective barrier that fills the leather's pores, preventing water penetration.
-Waxing can be especially beneficial for full-grain and top-grain leather if the manufacturer recommends it.
+If the manufacturer recommends it, waxing can be especially beneficial for full-grain and top-grain leather.

 Sprays

 Silicone-based sprays are easy to apply and provide a thin, waterproof shell.
-They're ideal for everyday items like shoes and jackets but offer short-term protection requiring frequent reapplication.
+They're ideal for everyday items like shoes and jackets, but they offer short-term protection that requires frequent reapplication.

 Conditioning